How to grow Celery - the essential guide to growing Celery

 In the UK and similar climates you can sow your celery seed in late March or about 8 weeks before the last frost.
 A hard frost can completely destroy a whole crop.
-Germination takes from around 12-14 days and is successful when temperatures are around 70 deg F.
+Germination takes from around 12-14 days.
+Germination is most successful when temperatures are around 70 deg F.

-If you have missed the window for sowing Celery then you can still try growing a crop by purchasing seedlings from your garden centre or online suppliers.
-These can be planted out into the garden after the last frosts.
-The crown of the plant should be at soil level.
+If you have missed the window for sowing Celery then don't panic.
+You can still try growing a crop by purchasing seedlings from your garden center.
+Plant the seedlings out into the garden after the last frosts.

 Celery does not grow well in hot conditions.
-A position that receives a good amount of sun but is shaded for the hottest part of the day is a good choice if possible.
+A position that receives shade for the hottest part of the day is a good choice.
 You can grow the plants in grids or in rows.

 Good news for gardeners...

-You can if you desire remove a few stalks at a time rather than harvesting the whole plant.
-If doing this remove the outer stalks first and let the less developed inner stalks continue in their development.
+If preferred you can remove a few stalks at a time.
+If doing this remove the outer stalks first.
+Let the less developed inner stalks continue in their development.
 Take care not to damage the rest of the plant if removing individual stalks.